-- Computer vision syndrome -Many people using a computer for long periods experience eyestrain, this is called Computer Vision Syndrome (CVS).
-CVS affects everyone who works on a computer and consists of symptoms such as headache, dry eyes, fatigue, blurred and double vision.
+Many people using a computer for long periods experience eye strain.
+This is called Computer Vision Syndrome (CVS).
+CVS affects anyone who works on a computer and consists of symptoms such as headache, dry eyes, fatigue, blurred and double vision.

-- Floaters -Are what appear to be small specks or clouds moving in your field of vision.
-But they are actually small clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
+Are what appear to be small specks or clouds moving in your field of vision.
+They are actually small clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 They may look like strands, webs, specks, or other shapes, but they are shadows cast on the retina.

 Diabetes and Vision

 Diabetes is a disease that causes your body to not use or store sugar properly.
 When your blood sugar gets too high, it can damage your eye by weakening or swelling the tiny blood vessels in the retina.
 This damage may lead to diabetic retinopathy.
-This disorder usually occurs in both eyes and dims or obliterates vision temporarily..
+This disorder usually occurs in both eyes and may cause severe vision loss if untreated.

 Everyone who has diabetes is at risk for developing diabetic retinopathy.
 You may not notice any change in your vision in its early stages, which is why regular eye examinations are extremely important.